cyclehelmets.org

 An analysis of cyclist and pedestrian fatalities in Canada from 1985 to 2003 showed that trends for both modes were similar and the number of deaths fell in both cases.
 However, although cycle helmet use had grown from virtually zero to 50% over the period, there was no detectable impact on cyclist fatalities compared with pedestrians.

-So far as can be determined, nowhere in the world has an increase in helmet use resulted in a fall in head injuries relative to cycle use.
+So far as can be determined, nowhere in the world has an increase in helmet use resulted in a fall in head or brain injuries relative to cycle use.

 Helmet laws in Australia provided excellent data sets with which to test the effectiveness of cycle helmets because a principal effect of the laws was to increase substantially over a short period of time the proportion of cyclists wearing helmets.
 This enabled a comparison of a very large number of individuals not wearing and then wearing helmets, eliminating most of the other variables present when comparing different people or dissimilar riding conditions.

 At first, reports suggested that legislation had achieved its aim of reducing head injuries.
 But the researchers did not take into account the very large decline in cycle use brought about by the laws.
-Robinson found that although more than 75% of cyclists wore helmets post-law, the reduction in cyclists counted was substantially greater than the increase in numbers wearing helmets.
-Thus the main effect of the law was apparently to discourage cycling rather than encourage cyclists to wear helmets.
-Although cycle use fell by about 30%, head injuries fell by only 13%, so the risk of head injury per cyclist would appear to have increased.
+Robinson found that although more than 75% of cyclists wore helmets post-law, this was mainly because of the disappearance of formerly bare-headed cyclists rather than because of an increase in the absolute numbers wearing helmets.
+The main effect of the law was to discourage cycling rather than to encourage cyclists to wear helmets.
+Although cycle use fell on average by about 30%, head injuries fell by only 13%, so the risk of head injury per cyclist would appear to have increased.
 Furthermore, the proportional reduction in head injuries for cyclists was very similar to that for unhelmeted pedestrians over the same period.

 In 1999, the Australian Road Accident Prevention Research Unit compared head injury rates of cyclists, pedestrians and